Haplogroup Hot Switch

 April 1, 2018 By arne hendriks Off

 Haplogroup I-M170 is a common Y chromosome DNA haplogroup among unnecessary tall males mostly situated in North and South East Europe.
-The descendants sharing this specific group of identical genetic traits all come from a unique male ancestor, living approximately 22.000 years ago during the Last Glacial Maximum when Europe was a bitterly cold place.
-Under such circumstances a large-bodied individual may have had a better chance at survival because of his ability to retain more heat than other male competitors, allowing him a better chance at gene proliferation.
-In warmer climates people tend to be smaller because of faster metabolism and the need to dissipate heat efficiently.
-Today’s rising temperatures turn greater heat retention from an advantage into a disadvantage, making the large body frame of the I-M170 redundant.
+The descendants sharing this specific group of identical genetic traits all come from a unique male ancestor that lived approximately 22.000 years ago during the Last Glacial Maximum.
+Europe at that time was a bitterly cold place with average temperatures dipping 7 degrees Celcius below those in 2019.
+Under such circumstances a large-bodied individual probably has a better chance at survival since they’re able to retain their heat better than smaller males.
+This taller and larger people would have a better chance to foster offspring.
+In warmer climates people tend to be smaller because of the need to dissipate heat efficiently.
+Today’s rising temperatures have turned greater mass from an advantage into a disadvantage, making the large body frame of the I-M170 redundant.
 Is airconditioning keeping us tall?